 \section{Numerical Method}

-In this work we run a set of idealised, 3D, gravo-hydrodynamic simulations of DF, using the state-of-the-art multi-physics codes GIZMO \citep{ja:hopkins2015} and Gadget-4 \citep{ja:springel2020}, in order to compare them with the analytic predictions, and previous numerical results.
+We run a set of idealised 3D gravohydrodynamic simulations of DF, using the multiphysics codes \texttt{Enzo} \citep{ja:bryan2014}, \texttt{Gizmo} \citep{ja:hopkins2015}, \texttt{Gadget-4} \citep{ja:springel2020} and \texttt{Arepo} \citep{ja:springel2009}, comparing their output with both analytic predictions and previous numerical results.
 In this section, we describe our numerical approximation of the idealised case for DF, the key parameters used in the code setup, and the initial conditions of the simulations.